expedite permitting: overview

 Efforts to expedite permitting and review processes generally focus on remedying administrative inefficiencies that cause delay in the development process.
 These delays are often the product of a series of well-intentioned building, zoning, and environmental codes that have, in the aggregate, created a system in which it may take years to obtain the necessary approvals for development.

-When developers are required to submit multiple permit applications and secure approvals from an array of agencies -- each with its own timetable and set of organizational procedures -- before building can begin, the resulting delays can drive up the costs of new homes.
+When developers are required to submit multiple permit applications and secure approvals from an array of agencies -- each with its own timetable and set of organizational procedures -- before building can begin, the resulting delays can drive up the costs of new homes and apartments.
 Outdated requirements in the local zoning code and other policies that make the development process needlessly cumbersome cause further delays and introduce uncertainty into the development process.
-Expedited permitting and review policies address these obstacles by restructuring regulatory processes to emphasize efficiency, predictability, and cost savings for both the public and private sectors.
+Expedited permitting and review policies address these obstacles by restructuring regulatory processes to emphasize efficiency, predictability, and cost savings for both the public and private sectors while still protecting the health, safety and welfare of the general public.

 Where are these policies most applicable?